cusyio/Python4DataScience/docs/productive/licensing.rst

 Non-software licences
 ---------------------

-Open source software licences can also be used for works that are not software.
+Open source software licences are often used for works that are not software.
-They are often also the best choice, especially if the works in question are edited and versioned as source code.
+However, they are often not the best choice.

 Data, media, :abbr:`etc. (et cetera)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~